R3n3gade-ai/nimletter/README.md

   * ~~Move mail sending to another dedicated sender thread with synchronous channel (queue)~~
   * SQLite support
   * Moving JS to TypeScript
+  * API testing with Bruno
 * User stuff
   * Captcha for subscribe
   * User managed pages for "subscribe" and "unsubscribe" and "optin"
+* Frontend
+  * Better overview of user and their interactions
+  * Which links the user clicked on
+  * Better overview in flows of open and click rates and users